Research activities in the speech therapy group of a kindergarten

 Addressing:

-The project is implemented within the framework of the Program of Correctional and Speech Therapy Work with Children with Sound Pronunciation Disorders
+The project is being implemented within the framework of the Program of Correctional and Speech Therapy Work with Children with Sound Pronunciation Disorders

 Project participants: 1st grade students

-Age of participants: 6-7 years old
+Age of participants: 6-7 years

-Implementation timeline: October 2012-13 academic year
+Implementation deadlines: October 2012-13 academic year

 3.3 Analysis of the results of experimental speech therapy work (control experiment)